Garden offers now on

 This guide shows how to lay a patio for beginners using the easy-to-use Slablayer.
 If you have more advanced DIY skills, you can mix your own mortar to secure the slabs.

 Basic patio mortar is four parts sand, one part cement.
-So for every bucket of cement, you need four buckets of sand.
 As mortar dries in just a few hours, mix in batches to avoid rushing.

 If you don’t have a cement mixer, you can create your mortar using a tray, combining all three elements.
 In this case, start with less water, adding more gradually as needed.